schananas/reactive-stock-market/README.md

  - **Refine Domain Events**

-Now we arrange events in order they could happened and group them together.
+Now we arrange events in order they could happen and group them together.

 ![Refine domain events](img/eventstorming/refine_domain_events_2.jpg)

-Events Order Accepted, Order Rejected, Cancellation Requested are consequence of user initiated command.
+Events Order Accepted, Order Rejected, Cancellation Requested are consequence of user initiated commands.
 In the project we will mark them as sourcing events as they are used to changing aggregate state and projection.

 Events Order Placed, Order Matched and Order Cancelled are consequence of business process (matching engine).